Sebazzz/sebazzz.github.io/_posts/2016-06-13-ordered-tests-with-nunit-mstest-xunit-pt5-nunit-implementation-revised.md

 We've seen how we can use a custom `ITestAssemblyBuilder` to implement ordered testing in NUnit.
 The only question you might want to ask yourself is: Do I want to use an fork of NUnit to keep use this implementation?
 If you have a fork, you're responsible to the users of your fork to keep it updated with the main repository of NUnit.

 Also, keep in mind that there is currently [being discussed](https://github.com/nunit/nunit/issues/51) of implementing test ordering in NUnit beyond test methods.
 Because a working implementation reached NUnit, it may take a while though, these people put their spare time in developing open-source projects!

+The code of this blog post can be found on [GitHub](https://github.com/Sebazzz/NetUnitTestComparison/tree/ordered-tests-v2).
+The code of the NUnit fork can also be found on [GitHub](https://github.com/Sebazzz/nunit/tree/custom-testassemblybuilder) ([Diff](https://github.com/Sebazzz/nunit/commit/337f2412da1eb01932cb6f695feac7861884578c)).